Skip to Content

 You can reach the city on the train from most other places in the north of Italy without too much trouble and it’s a good place for a day trip.

-Entering the historic centre of the city is an incredible experience.
+Entering the historic city centre is an incredible experience.
 You walk through giant brick buildings and arches that tower over you and house a fascinating museum.
-Walking around the colourful streets is a must, as is trying the local delicacies too.

 One place you have to check out is the cathedral, which is an incredible building and is home to an impressive fresco by the painter, Correggio.